RLSWE/icbc_automation/README.md

 # Notes
 Yes I know the code is messy.
+Yes this could have been a cron job or some other better approach.
 Yes I know it is not tested and yes I know the API keys for Courier are exposed and can be abused.
 I didn't really care for those as this had the purpose of finding me appointments until I pass the road test.
 So I wrote a very quick and dirty lil project..